Geometrical Psychology: Mathematical Models of Consciousness by the 19th-Century Psychologist Benjamin Betts

 By Maria Popova

-“What makes a mathematician is not technical skill or encyclopedic knowledge,” Paul Lockhard recently wrote, “but insatiable curiosity and a desire for simple beauty.”
+“What makes a mathematician is not technical skill or encyclopedic knowledge,” mathematician Paul Lockhard observed, “but insatiable curiosity and a desire for simple beauty.”
 But what if this mathematical curiosity and desire for beauty were applied to questions that have perplexed scientists and philosophers for millennia — questions about consciousness, what it is, how it works, and how it shapes our lives?
-That’s precisely what New Zealander Benjamin Betts set out to do in the 19th century with his unusual diagrams of consciousness, collected in the 1887 tome Geometrical Psychology, or, The Science of Representation (public domain), a predecessor to Julian Hibbard’s geometric diagrams of love.
+That is precisely what the New Zealand psychologist Benjamin Betts set out to do in the 19th century with his unusual diagrams of consciousness, collected in the 1887 volume Geometrical Psychology, or, The Science of Representation (free ebook) — a predecessor to Julian Hibbard’s geometric diagrams of love.

 Mr. Betts felt that consciousness is the only fact that we can study directly, since all other objects of knowledge must be perceived through consciousness.